The Rise of Jamulus

 There are some pre-requisites for using Jamulus successfully, however.
 You will need:

-A better-than-average internet connection (25Mbps or more)
+A good internet connection (25Mbps or more)

 An audio interface to raise the quality and speed of your audio processing